17451k/clade/README.rst

 Command line tool for generating compilation database has a different interface, compared to most other command line tools available in Clade.
-In that regard it's more like *clade-intercept* command.
-Compilation database can be generated using *clade* command:
+Compilation database can be generated using *clade-cdb* command:

 .. code-block:: bash